Best Nuzlocke Starters for Every Generation (Gen 1–9)

 Best Pick: Sprigatito

 Avoid: Fuecoco — Skeledirge is strong lategame but the Saguaro gym and early learnset drag the early run.
+The Ghost/Fire typing is excellent on paper but the slow base Speed means Skeledirge regularly takes hits before it can attack in the critical mid-game stretch.

 General Nuzlocke Starter Strategy